suikan4github/template_library/README.md

 ## Usage
  Follow the [Usage section of the Template Application](https://github.com/suikan4github/template_application#usage) to build.

-When other application uses this library, it can include the source directory only.
-For example, let's assume we have application "foo" has the template_library directory in its src directory.
+When other application uses this library, it can add the source directory only.
+For example, let's assume we have application "foo" which has the template_library directory in its src directory.
 ```
 foo
 ├── CMakeLists.txt